-NIGMS considers active and personalized mentoring on the part of the principal investigator of the parent grant to be an essential component of a competitive diversity supplement application.
-Mentoring and training plans should identify weaknesses and gaps in the candidate’s training that need to be addressed.
+NIGMS considers active and personalized mentoring by the principal investigator of the parent grant to be an essential component of a competitive diversity supplement application.
+A key part of a diversity supplement request is the mentoring and training plan, which should assess the candidate’s capabilities and identify specific training goals designed for the candidate.
 When appropriate, co-mentoring approaches also are encouraged.

 For additional information on diversity supplements, see the NIH Guide for Grants and Contracts, April 6, 2012 (PA-12-149), or contact Dr. Marion Zatz, 301-594-3833.